gridlab-d/gridlab-d/README.md

 ## Important Note

 This repository is SLAC National Accelerator's develop fork of GridLAB-D (see https://github.com/gridlab-d/gridlab-d).
 Only SLAC projects may contribute to this fork.
-Changes made in this fork will be migrated back to PNNL's official repository as PNNL's discretion.
+Changes made in this fork will be migrated back to PNNL's official repository at PNNL's discretion.

 # SLAC Workflow